-In late October CBC Saskatchewan collected interviews in our neighbourhood to gauge the temperature 8 years after MacLean's magazine's controversial article "Canada's Worst Neighbourhood".
+Interviews in our neighbourhood to gauge the temperature 8 years after MacLean's magazine's controversial article "Canada's Worst Neighbourhood".
 The feelings of pride and unity are evident in these Faces of North Central.

 Photo essay by Ntawnis Piapot.
 Reprinted with permission by CBC Saskatchewan.